Upper limits on persistent gravitational waves using folded data and the full covariance matrix from Advanced LIGO$'$s first two observing runs: Methods

 which requires the inversion of the Fisher information matrix $\mathbf{\Gamma}$.
 This procedure is non-trivial due to the ill-conditioned nature of the matrix.
-For the pixel based radiometer analysis~\cite{S5_Dir,O1paper,O2paper,O3paper}, the correlation between the neighbouring pixels is ignored to obtain the signal-to-noise ratio (SNR) of the estimator, defined as
+For the pixel-based radiometer analysis~\cite{S5_Dir,O1paper,O2paper,O3paper}, the correlation between the neighboring pixels is ignored to obtain the signal-to-noise ratio (SNR) of the estimator, defined as

 The time translation symmetry by a sidereal day in the radiometer search~\cite{Radiometer} can be utilized to fold the entire observation data to one sidereal day~\cite{Folding}.
-One can easily rewrite the summation over all time segments as $\sum_t \equiv \sum_{i_{day}} \sum_{t_s}$, where the index $i_{day}$ takes the values up to the total number of sidereal days for which the data is processed, while $t_s$ runs over all the time segments in one sidereal day (see Eqs.~\ref{eq:Dirty_map} $\&$ \ref{eq:Fisher}).
+One can easily rewrite the summation over all time segments as $\sum_t \equiv \sum_{i_{day}} \sum_{t_s}$, where the index $i_{day}$ takes the values up to the total number of sidereal days for which the data is processed, while $t_s$ runs over all the time segments in one sidereal day [see Eqs.~(\ref{eq:Dirty_map}) $\&$ (\ref{eq:Fisher})].
 We can use this folded data to compute the dirty map and Fisher matrix in an efficient way using much less computational resources~\cite{Folding}.

-In this paper, we took advantage of the {\tt PyStoch}~\cite{PyStoch} pipeline, which can efficiently analyze the folded data set (and produce $\mathbf{X}$ and $\mathbf{\Gamma}$) taking advantage of its compactness and can perform all types of analyses for persistent stochastic sources~\cite{pystoch_SpH} (both modeled and un-modeled search) with very less computational time.
+In this paper, we took advantage of the {\tt PyStoch}~\cite{PyStoch} pipeline, which can efficiently analyze the folded data set (and produce $\mathbf{X}$ and $\mathbf{\Gamma}$) taking advantage of its compactness and can perform all types of analyses for persistent stochastic sources~\cite{pystoch_SpH} (both modeled and unmodeled search) with much less computational time compared to the conventional pipeline running on unfolded data.
 We also validate the folded data set by comparing the obtained results with the previous LVC results~\cite{O2paper}.